Tools Support

 Dangerous Goods Shipping IMDG, IATA & HAZMAT Guide

-Lithium batteries, chemicals, perfumes, paint, aerosols — thousands of everyday products are classified as dangerous goods.
-Ship them wrong, and you face fines up to $500,000, cargo seizure, and criminal liability.
-Ship them right, and they move as smoothly as any other freight.
+Summary: Lithium batteries, chemicals, perfume, paint, and aerosols — many everyday items count as dangerous goods.
+Ship them the wrong way and you face fines up to $500,000, lost cargo, and even criminal charges.
+Ship them the right way and they move as fast as any other freight.

 What Are Dangerous Goods (DG)?

-Dangerous goods — also called hazardous materials (HAZMAT) — are substances or articles that pose a risk to health, safety, property, or the environment during transportation.
-They are regulated by international frameworks: IMDG Code for ocean freight, IATA DGR for air freight, and ADR/DOT for ground transport.
+Dangerous goods, also called hazardous materials or HAZMAT, are items that put health, safety, property, or the environment at risk while in transit.
+Global rule sets cover them: the IMDG Code for ocean freight, IATA DGR for air freight, and ADR/DOT for ground transport.

-The classification system divides dangerous goods into 9 classes based on the primary hazard.
-Some products fall into multiple classes.
-Even seemingly harmless items like perfume (Class 3 — flammable liquid), nail polish remover, or lithium batteries in laptops (Class 9 — miscellaneous) are regulated as DG.
+The rule book splits dangerous goods into 9 classes, based on the main hazard.
+Some items fall into more than one class.
+Even items that seem safe — perfume (Class 3, a flammable liquid), nail polish remover, or the lithium batteries in your laptop (Class 9) — count as DG.

-In the United States, the Department of Transportation (DOT) regulates the shipment of hazardous materials through the Hazardous Materials Regulations (HMR), codified in Title 49 of the Code of Federal Regulations (49 CFR).
-Anyone who ships hazardous materials — whether by air, ocean, road, or rail — must comply with these regulations, which cover classification, packaging, labeling, documentation, and emergency response procedures.
+In the US, the Department of Transportation (DOT) sets the rules for hazardous materials shipments.
+These rules, called the Hazardous Materials Regulations (HMR), live in Title 49 of the Code of Federal Regulations (49 CFR).
+If you ship hazardous goods by air, ocean, road, or rail, you must follow these rules.
+They cover how you classify, pack, label, and document a shipment, plus what to do in an emergency.

 The 9 Classes of Dangerous Goods